Are you racking your brains to come up with unique ideas to keep the kids entertained all summer without spending a fortune?

 2. Make homemade pizza

-You can make the dough and let the kids pick their own toppings.
+You can make the dough and let the kids pick their toppings.
 If you have older kids around, they may even bake the pizza.
+If you don’t want to bother with the dough, use plain bagels, English muffins, or commercial personal-size pizza crusts.
+Just spread the sauce and let the kids each top a pizza their way.

 3. Swim in the inflatable pool

-Beat the heat by taking out an inflatable pool and fill it up with water.
+Beat the heat by taking out an inflatable pool and filling it up with water.
 Let the kids frolic and have fun while you prepare snacks.
-They’ll surely starve after that.
+They’ll surely be starving after an hour or two of play.

 4. Camp-in movie marathon

 Push back the furniture in your living room and pitch a tent in the center.
 Turn off the lights and play their favorite movie.
-Have some popcorn and enjoy your relaxing night in.
+Make some popcorn and enjoy your relaxing night in.
+Make this a weekly treat and let a different family member choose the movie each time.

 5. Doing puzzles

-There’s always a puzzle for every kids’ age, and it’s easy to pick one that they’re interested in.
+There are always jigsaw puzzles for kids of every age, and it’s easy to pick one that they’re interested in.
 Whether you let them do the puzzle by themselves, or you help them, this activity should keep them entertained and busy for a few hours.

 6. Gardening

 Gardening is a great way to get kids outdoors in the summer.
-Assign a flower bed or vegetable patch and let them dig into the soil, plant the seeds and water the plants.
+Designate a flower bed or vegetable patch just for the kids and let them dig into the soil, plant the seeds, and water the plants.
+(Dollar stores are a great source of cheap seeds.)
 It’s also a good way to encourage them to eat their veggies.

-Nobody can resist ice cream on hot summer.
-But instead of buying ice cream for your kids, why not make one from home.
-There are easy to make ice cream recipes that call for simple ingredients.
+Nobody can resist ice cream on a hot summer day.
+But instead of buying ice cream for your kids, why not let them make it themselves?
+There are easy-to-make ice cream recipes that call for simple ingredients.
 If you want to go a little fancier, consider topping with sprinkles and Oreo bits.
-Gather your kids’ playmates for an afternoon of ice cream date.
+Gather your kids’ playmates for an afternoon ice cream date.

-8. Make lemonade and have the kids sell it
+8. Make lemonade and let the kids sell it

 This is another classic activity that many kids enjoy.
-Make fresh lemonade and set up a small table outside your home so that kids can sell it.
+Make fresh lemonade and set up a small table outside your home so that your kids can sell it.
 It helps invoke their entrepreneurial spirit and further develop their expertise in math.
+If you have cardboard or posterboard, let the kids make a sign for their lemonade stand.
+Encourage them to figure out how much everything costs, how much they are going to charge, and what they’re going to do with the profits.

 9. Treasure hunting